Civil war in the home of Mexico’s Sinaloa cartel: Fear grips Culiacan

 The lawyer for Guzman Lopez denied that his client had made any deal with the US.

-But in any case, with El Mayo gone, a power vacuum has opened up, and with talk of betrayal in the air, trouble began to brew in the cartel’s epicentre.
+But with El Mayo gone, a power vacuum has opened up, and with talk of betrayal in the air, trouble began to brew in the cartel’s epicentre.

 War begins